Poles in Lithuania: Grand Duchy of Lithuania (before 1795)

-First Polish people in Lithuania were mainly enslaved war captives from the Polish–Lithuanian wars.
+The first Polish people in Lithuania were mainly enslaved war captives from the Polish–Lithuanian wars.
 Poles started to migrate to the Grand Duchy in more noticeable numbers after Christianization of the country and establishment of the union between Poland and Lithuania in 1385.
 In the 15th-16th centuries, there were not many Poles in Lithuania, but they enjoyed a privileged social status – they were found in highly regarded places and their culture was considered prestigious.
 With time Polish people became part of the local landowning class.
 Lithuanian nobles welcomed fugitive Polish peasants and settled them on uncultivated land, but they usually assimilated with Belarusians and Lithuanians peasants within few generations.
 In the 16th century, the largest concentrations of Poles in Lithuania were located in Podlachia, (Note: Podlachia was part of the Grand Duchy of Lithuania between the late 13th century and 1569.
 The region was a sphere of old Polish-Mazovian settlement and was governed according to the Polish law since 1514.
 In the mid-16th century, the Poles became the main group among the Podlachian gentry, which led to demands from the local deputies for the complete union of their lands with Poland.
 With time, Mazovians also started to predominate in Podlachian towns.
 The total number of Poles in the Grand Duchy of Lithuania decreased with the loss of Podlachia and lands in Ukraine.) the border areas of Samogitia, Lithuania and Belarus, and the cities of Vilnius, Brest, Kaunas, Grodno, Kėdainiai, and Nyasvizh.
 During that period, the royal and grand ducal courts were nearly entirely composed of Polish speakers.
 Polish quickly supplanted Ruthenian as the language of Lithuanian elite after the latter had switched to speaking Ruthenian and Polish at the beginning of the 16th century.
 Reformation gave another impetus to the spread of Polish, as the Bible and other religious texts were translated from Latin to Polish.
 Since the second half of the 16th century, Poles predominated in Protestant schools and printing houses in Lithuania, and the life of local protestant congregations.
 There were also numerous Poles among the Jesuits residing in Lithuania.